LogikEdge/iCanScript-Unity/Unity/Assets/iCanScript/readme.txt

 Installation:
 -------------

-You will find in attachment iCanScript v0.9.3 (RC #1.0a).
+You will find in attachment iCanScript v0.9.6 (RC1.0d).
 Use the following steps to install iCanScript:

 1) Save the attached files on your hard drive;
 2) Open the Unity game engine.